-Fluctuations in interest rates and credit spreads could increase our financing costs, reduce our ability to generate income and increase the probability and magnitude of a loss on our investment, each of which could lead to a significant decrease in our results of operations, cash flows and the market value of our investments.
+Fluctuations in interest rates and credit spreads could increase our financing costs, reduce our ability to generate income and increase the probability and magnitude of a loss on our investments, each of which could lead to a significant decrease in our results of operations, cash flows and the market value of our investments.

 Our primary interest rate exposures relate to the yield on our investments and the financing cost of our debt as well as interest rate swaps that we may utilize for hedging purposes.
-Changes in interest rates and credit spreads may affect our net interest margin, which is the difference between the interest income we earn on our interest-earning investments and the interest expense we incur in financing these investments.
-Fluctuations in interest rates and credit spreads resulting in our interest expense exceeding interest income would result in operating losses for us.
-Increases in interest rates may also adversely impact our loans that contain a payment-in-kind ("PIK") interest provision as a result of the increasing size of the loan balance that may heighten our exposure to potential losses when the loan balance becomes due at the end of the loan term.
-Changes in the level of interest rates and credit spreads also may affect our ability to make investments, the value of our investments and our ability to realize gains from the disposition of assets.
-Changes in interest rates and credit spreads may also negatively affect demand for loans and could result in higher borrower default rates.
+Changes in interest rates and credit spreads affect our net interest margin, which is the difference between the interest income we earn on our interest-earning investments and the interest expense we incur in financing these investments.
+Fluctuations in interest rates and credit spreads resulting in our interest expense exceeding interest income result in operating losses for us.
+Higher interest rates also adversely impact our loans that contain a payment-in-kind ("PIK") interest provision as a result of the increasing size of the loan balance that heightens our exposure to potential losses when the loan balance becomes due at the end of the loan term.
+Changes in the level of interest rates and credit spreads also affect our ability to make investments, the value of our investments and our ability to realize gains from the disposition of assets.
+Changes in interest rates and credit spreads also negatively affect demand for loans and result in higher borrower default rates.

-To the extent that our financing costs will be determined by reference to floating rates, such as SOFR or a Treasury index, plus a margin, the amount of such costs will depend on a variety of factors, including, without limitation, (a) for collateralized debt, the value and liquidity of the collateral, and for non-collateralized debt, our credit, (b) the level and movement of interest rates, and (c) general market conditions and liquidity.
+To the extent that our financing costs are determined by reference to floating rates, such as SOFR or a Treasury index, plus a margin, the amount of such costs depends on a variety of factors, including, without limitation, (a) for collateralized debt, the value and liquidity of the collateral, and for non-collateralized debt, our credit, (b) the level and movement of interest rates, and (c) general market conditions and liquidity.

 In a period of rising interest rates or widening credit spreads, our interest expense on floating rate debt increases, while any additional interest income we earn on our floating rate investments may be subject to caps or may be subject to a tighter credit spread and as a result may not compensate for such increase in interest expense.
-At the same time, the interest income we earn on our fixed rate investments does not change, the duration and weighted average life of our fixed rate investments would increase and the market value of our fixed rate investments would decrease.
-Similarly, in a period of declining interest rates or tightening credit spreads, our interest income on floating rate investments decreases, while any decrease in the interest we are charged on our floating rate debt may be subject to floors or the interest rate costs on certain of our borrowings could be fixed at a higher floor and not compensate for such decrease in interest income or tightened credit spread.
-Additionally, the interest we are charged on our fixed rate debt would not change and the market value of such debt would generally increase.
-Any such scenario could materially and adversely affect us.
-In 2024, it is anticipated that the Federal Reserve will begin to cut the benchmark rates.
-If interest rates on our loan investments were to decrease, we will receive less income from such loans, which could decrease our net income and materially impact our business.
+At the same time, in a period of rising interest rates, the interest income we earn on our fixed rate investments does not change but the market value of such investments could decrease.
+Conversely, in a period of declining interest rates or tightening credit spreads, our interest income on floating rate investments decreases, while any decrease in the interest we are charged on our floating rate debt may be subject to floors or the interest rate costs on certain of our borrowings could be fixed at a higher floor and not compensate for such decrease in interest income or tightened credit spread.
+Additionally, in a period of declining interest rates, the interest we are charged on our fixed rate debt does not change but the market value of such debt generally increases.
+In 2024, the Federal Reserve started to reduce the federal funds rate.
+If interest rates on our loan investments decrease consistent with decreases in the federal funds rate, we will receive less income from such loans, which could decrease our net income and materially impact our business.